 Your customers already know what they want from your company, so the real challenge is consistently meet their expectations.
 Enterprise feedback management involves collecting both quantitative and qualitative information in order to assess customer needs and make sure they’re being bet at every touchpoint.

 But why should your company engage in an EFM program?
-In addition to using insights from enterprise feedback management to improve products and services, other benefits of utilising an EFM program include:
+In addition to using insights from enterprise feedback management to improve products and services, other benefits of utilizing an EFM program include:

 Getting existing customers to make another purchase costs a lot less than acquiring new customers.
 Not only are existing customers a prime source for revenue, but they can also assist with marketing by recommending your company to others.